ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

     * We handle the Error by passing a message to the user: "No activities that match your criteria"
 * **03 - API Authentication**
     * Server side requests using the API: https://secrets-api.appbrewery.com/
+    * Website that uses the Secrets API in order to reveal secrets wrote by the users
         * *Note:* It uses **axios** to make the requests
         * "No authentication" gives us a random secret
         * "Basic authentication" will use the get/all path
-        * "The API key authentication" will get us the filtered endpoint and
+        * "The API key authentication" will get us the filtered endpoint
         * "Bearer token authentication" will get us a secret with a particular ID
         * These are the authentication examples using Postman that I alredy practiced
         but this time the requests were made from the server